jmjeong/anonymize/README.md

 - port: service port to use. default: 5000
 - slack_token: Token value from slack integration - Slash command
-- public_channel: Use this channel when you posts from private group
+- public_channel: Use this channel when you post messages from private group
 - incoming_slack_webhook : Webhook url from slack integration - Incoming Webhooks